Ruby-Protocol/gitbook/tutorial/register-your-ruby-account.md

 If you select "Pick Your Own Key", please make sure your private key is strong and secure.
 We require your private key to be between 16-64 characters long, and contain at least one (1) lowercase letter and one (1) number.

-**If you lose your private key, there will be no way to access your Raze Account.**
+**If you lose your private key, there will be no way to access your Ruby Account.**